prgofficial/TorrentLeech-GDriVe/README.md

 A Telegram Torrent (and youtube-dl) Leecher based on [Pyrogram](https://github.com/pyrogram/pyrogram)

+You can use this as normal Torrent leecher also!
+(Just ignore the Rclone and Index URL part)

 # Benefits :-
     ✓ Telegram File mirrorring to cloud along with its unzipping, unrar and untar ✓ Drive/Teamdrive support/All other cloud services rclone.org supports